kendelljoseph/hermes/README.md

-# lunchandlearn-app1
+# Hermes
-A lunch and learn app.
+A lunch and learn messgenger app.